-C3 AI Applications is an expanding portfolio of turnkey, ready-to-use, cross-industry and industry-specific Enterprise AI applications that address a range of mission-critical, high-value use cases.
-With C3 AI Applications, organizations can typically deploy production AI applications in one to six months.
+C3 AI Applications is an expanding portfolio of turnkey and ready-to-use suite of Enterprise AI applications that address a range of high-value use cases.
+With C3 AI Applications, organizations can typically deploy enterprise-scale production AI applications in one to six months.
 Each of these applications is extensible and customizable to meet customer requirements.